Quechua Arpenaz 4.2 tent review

 Performance

-We really rated the thoughtful design of this tunnel tent, which features a bedroom at each end and a large living area you can stand up in in the middle – perfect for two couples sharing who want their own space, or for sticking the kids at one end while adults sleep at the other.
+I really rated the thoughtful design of this tunnel tent, which features a bedroom at each end and a large living area you can stand up in in the middle – perfect for two couples sharing who want their own space, or for sticking the kids at one end while adults sleep at the other.

 Two big doors on either side of the living room open up the tent still further, making it a nice, airy space to hang out in warmer weather.
-This design means that the tent feels larger than the sum of its parts, and makes walking in and out with kit and cooking paraphernalia when you’re setting up camp or making supper a breeze.
+This design means that the tent feels larger than the sum of its parts, and makes walking in and out with kit and cooking paraphernalia when setting up camp or making supper a breeze.

 The bedrooms aren’t huge, but will definitely sleep two adults each (which isn’t true of all allegedly ‘four-person’ tents), and are lined with ‘Fresh & Black’ technology which we found very effective on test at keeping the rooms cooler and darker during the night and on early sun-flooded mornings – ideal if you have children who tend to wake up at the crack of dawn, of if you have enjoyed one too many round-the-fire refreshments.